 The GWR built signal-boxes at both ends of the station: Chard North was opened in 1892 and Chard South in 1896.
 It would appear that the South box replaced an earlier L&SWR signal-box at that end, but currently few details are known about the precise signalling arrangements at the south end.
 Chard South signal-box was closed on 1-January-1917 (although the structure appears to have survived until at least 1928)and thereafter the North box worked the whole station.
 (According to GWR Notice 311 of 1916 the former North box was to be known henceforth as Chard Joint.)
 Two 2-lever GFs (North and South) were opened at the south end of the station; the North GF (on the Up side of the line) controlled the connection from the single line to the loop alongside the main platform, while the South GF (on the Down side of the line) controlled the connection into the former L&SWR bay platform.
 Both GFs had two levers, with one lever working the FPL and the other lever the facing point and associated trap-point, and each trap-point was equipped with a point disc.
 The South GF was abolished in 1927 along with the lines into the ex-L&SWR bay.
-Both GFs were unlocked initially by the tablet for the Chard (North) - Chard Junction section, then from 1935 the remaining (North) GF was unlocked by a key on the train-staff (click here for more on the single-line block working); it is believed that the GF and its pointwork, with the siding becoming a dead-end at its south end, and it is believed that this work was done by or during 1942.
+Both GFs were unlocked initially by the tablet for the Chard (North) - Chard Junction section, but from 1935 the remaining (North) GF was unlocked by a key on the train-staff (click here for more on the single-line block working).
+A plan was prepared in 1939 to abolish the GF and its pointwork, with the siding becoming a dead-end at its south end, and it is believed that this work was done by or during 1942.